ably/kafka-connect-ably/README.md

 #### Publishing messages with schema

-Ably Kafka connector supports messages with schema by converting schematic messages to JSON.
-Produced JSON is then passed as data to Ably message.
-JSON is produced by mapping schema field names to their values.
+The Ably Kafka Connector supports messages which contain schema information by converting them to JSON before publishing them to Ably.
 For example if you use [Kafka Connect Avro Converter](https://www.confluent.io/hub/confluentinc/kafka-connect-avro-converter) and register an Avro schema to your [schema registry](https://docs.confluent.io/platform/current/schema-registry/connect.html), you can use the following.

 If you're running the Ably Kafka Connector locally using Docker Compose as outlined above, then you can use the [`kafka-avro-console-producer` CLI](https://docs.confluent.io/platform/current/tutorials/examples/clients/docs/kafka-commands.html#produce-avro-records) to test producing Avro serialized messages by running the following: